Tuberculosis Program

 Tuberculosis (TB) is a potentially fatal disease caused by a bacterium.
 It is spread from person to person through respiratory droplets.
 TB is fully treatable and preventable.
 Although anyone can get TB, it particularly affects persons living in crowded conditions and in poverty (e.g., homeless) and persons who have HIV infection (e.g., injection drug users), people who are contacts of a person with TB disease, people born in countries where TB is prevalent and people with medical conditions such as diabetes and certain types of cancer.

 The Health Department works collaboratively with DPH and physicians to conduct surveillance for TB disease and latent TB infection.
-East Shore conducts case interviews, education, provides screening, treatment and containment activities.
+The Public Health Nurse conducts case interviews, education, provides screening, treatment and containment activities.

 TB info